A Baby Snapping Turtle Is a Lifelong Commitment

 Caring for a baby snapping turtle is not really hard, there's just a lot of time involved, and you need to make sure you create a good habitat and establish good practices to make sure your turtle lives a long time.
+The fact that they often live from 20 to 50 years (and can live more than 100 years) if cared for properly can be kind of scary to some people.

 When a snapping turtle is a baby, it is very cute and hard to resist.
-However, they tend to get really large (up to 18 inches long and 86 pounds heavy!) and can be destructive or unhappy if placed in the wrong environment.
-The fact that they often live from 20 to 50 years (and can live more than 100 years) if cared for right can be kind of scary to some people.
+However, they tend to get really large (up to 18 inches long and 86 pounds heavy) and can be destructive or unhappy if placed in the wrong environment.
 Having a snapping turtle is quite a commitment, so think seriously before deciding if you want to keep one of these reptiles.

 Things You Will Need

-Sand and rocks (some nice big outside rocks would do.
-I don't use the tiny ones for fear my turtle might mistake them as food and choke on them).
+- Sand and rocks (some nice big outside rocks would do.
+I don't use the tiny ones for fear my turtle might mistake them for food and choke on them).
 Line the tank with aquarium sand or smooth river rocks.
 When the turtle is young, it will need an island or a shallow flat stone for when it feels like basking in a warm spot.

 - A heat lamp while they're young (unless you live in a warm sunny place and plan to keep your pet outside).
 Position the lamp over the shallowest area of the tank.
 Turtles don't make their own body heat and sometimes enjoy sunning themselves to regulate their temperature.
 They like it best around 82.5°F (28.1°C).

-- Water (non chlorinated just like fish tank water).
+- Water (non-chlorinated, just like fish tank water).
 The water in the tank should be shallow—about as deep as the length of your baby turtle's shell.
 Snappers are poor swimmers and can drown if the water's too deep.

 - Filtration.
 If you don't have a filter, you'll have to change the water quite often.
 The bigger your turtle gets, the more gunk they make, so seriously consider installing a water filtration system.

 - Time, care, and patience.